Before I get started on Russian trains, I would like you to close your eyes and imagine this:

 Mostly it will have Russian pop music on.
 In Belarus they use it for extensive public health announcements as well as music.

 Eventually the radio melts into the other sounds of the train and you don’t notice it again until suddenly it is switched off, signalling the official bedtime.

 Most Russian train toilets discharge their sewage onto the tracks.
 A Sanzona (sanitary zone) is when the toilets are locked as a train passes through and stops in a city, so that human waste doesn’t fester in the middle of town.

-So let’s imagine 30 minutes before Kazan, a 34 minute stop at Kazan station and 30 minutes after Kazan – one and a half hours no toilet, plus the queue afterwards.
+So let’s imagine 30 minutes before Kazan, a 34 minute stop at Kazan station and 30 minutes after Kazan – one and a half hours with no toilet, plus the line for it afterwards.

 The sanzonas are usually stated on the toilet door.
 Remember them, especially when you are sipping your seventeenth glass of tea.

-These are a huge improvement – until someone flushes a nappy and puts them out of order.
+These are a huge improvement – until someone flushes a nappy/diaper and puts them out of order.